How a narcissist negatively takes over your life.

 - Greed, material possessions most often other peoples, not always.

-- Sloth, most are rather lazy and do the bare minimum to meet their never-ending wants and needs.
+- Sloth, most are rather lazy exploiting others to get their needs met, and do the bare minimum to meet their never-ending wants and needs.

 The narcissistic personality disorder is a disorder, and they do need to have at least five characteristics to have the disorder, these are.